dshev003/Nepal/README.md

 Nepal is one of only a few countries in the world that successfully integrated a rebel group into its political system, a process that has yielded relatively peaceful results to the present day.
-From 1996 to 2006, the Nepalese people experienced the tragedy and wholesale destruction of a [civil war](https://en.wikipedia.org/wiki/Nepalese_Civil_War) that destroyed lives, communities and families alike.
+From 1996 to 2006, the Nepalese people faced the tragedy of a [civil war](https://en.wikipedia.org/wiki/Nepalese_Civil_War) that destroyed lives, communities and families alike.
 For the personal stories of those affected, the [INSEC](https://www.insec.org.np/victim) database